DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/reference/table-header-row-grouping.md

 # TableHeaderRowGrouping Plugin Reference

-Plugin that extends the table view heading row.
-Renders a component that toggles the grouping state for a column.
+A plugin that extends a table view with a heading row and renders a component that togles a column's grouping state.

 ## User Reference